rachit615/airbnb/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+npx prisma db push
+npx prisma generate

+page.tsx is a server component , but we are fetching listings in server component.
+`app/page.tsx` is the UI for the `/` URL
+Pages are Server Components by default but can be set to a Client Component.

+Layouts

+Layouts in a route are nested by default.
+Each parent layout wraps child layouts below it using the React children prop.
+A layout.js and page.js file can be defined in the same folder.
+The layout will wrap the page.

+A layout is UI that is shared between multiple pages.
+On navigation, layouts preserve state, remain interactive, and do not re-render.

+we CAN'T use HOOKS inside SERVER COMPONENTS.